raunaqbhirangi/reskin_sensor/README.md

 # Reskin Sensor Library
 This is a python library to interface with [ReSkin](https://openreview.net/forum?id=87_OJU4sw3V) sensors.
 We provide two classes for interfacing with [ReSkin](https://openreview.net/forum?id=87_OJU4sw3V).
 The `ReSkinBase` class is good for standalone data collection: it blocks code execution while data is being collected.
 The `ReSkinProcess` class can be used for non-blocking background data collection.
 Data can be buffered in the background while you run the rest of your code.

+Latest stable release is v2.0.0

 ## Installation